tc39/notes/es7/2016-11/dec-1.md

 - Consensus that diversity is important and something we'd like to address and improve
 - Take initial steps to adopt a Code of Conduct and determine how to enforce
-- Rick Waldron will contact Istvan
+- Rick Waldron will contact István
 - Rick to review with Kevin Smith
 - Representatives should work with their member organizations to promote more diverse representatives, via scholarship/sponsorship or diversification of member team
 - Extend our charter to include social commitment to committee representative diversity.